sylikc/jpegview/readme.txt

 To compile JPEGView you need:

-- Visual Studio 2010 (JPEGView 32 bit version supported) or Visual Studio 2013 professional (JPEGView 32 and 64 bit versions supported)
+- Visual Studio 2010 (JPEGView 32 bit version supported) or Visual Studio 2013 professional (JPEGView 32 and 64 bit versions supported) or Visual Studio 2017 professional (JPEGView 32 and 64 bit versions supported)
 - Windows Template Library (WTL), Version 8.1 (http://sourceforge.net/projects/wtl/) installed to
   $(VCInstallDir)WTL\

-Notice that there are known issues in Visual Studio 2015 with libjpeg-turbo lib.
-You may fix yourself by recompiling that lib from the libjpeg-turbo sources (not included in JPEGView).

 The include directories of WTL must be added to the include directories for VC++:
 In Visual Studio: Properties of JPEGView project > VC++-Directories-Include Directories and Library Directories